 One of the more common power tools every homeowner should have, the cordless drill will likely be one of the most used tools in your collection.
 The convenience of wireless electric power makes quick work of lots of small projects.
 Invest in both a good-quality drill and good-quality drill bit sets.

 Your drill can come in handy in a huge range of applications beyond making holes and driving nails, making it one of the best tools to own.
 Your drill is limited only by the drill bits you have on hand, so it’s essential to invest in a few good sets.
-You’ll want to make sure you have a good assortment of metal drill bits, wood drill bits, and universal drill bits to cover indoor and outdoor projects.
+You’ll want to make sure you have a good assortment of metal drill bits, wood drill bits and universal drill bits to cover indoor and outdoor projects.

 Ideal for holding work in place, clamps or vises can be used for woodworking projects such as building furniture or electrical projects like welding.
 Available in screw clamp, angle, bar, locking and more, clamps are relatively affordable and a great idea for the at-home carpenter.

 Able to demo most materials, including wood, glass and metal, a wrecking bar, also called a utility or pry bar, does the job of a hammer, pry bar and nail puller.
-Efficient and cost-effective, this tools can pry up boards, nails, moulding and more quickly.
+Efficient and cost-effective, this tool can pry up boards, nails, moulding and more quickly.

 Tip: Never combine a three-prong cord with two-prong cord, as it can be dangerous.